Faculty of Information Technology

 FIT3122 or FIT3123 or equivalent

-Only available to students enrolled in the Bachelor of Information Systems, or the IM major of the Bachelor of Information Technology & Systems.
+Only available to students enrolled in the Bachelor of Information Systems, or the IM major of the Bachelor of Information Technology and Systems.

 LAR3654, LAR3634, IMS3615, FIT5104, IMS5015